Behavioral Health clinics are open. Face masks are required at all times when indoors. View Hotline Numbers Here.

 Please contact our access line at 1 (800) 838-1381 for information or to schedule an appointment.
 All services are available in Spanish.

-Call our office at (800) 838-1381.
+Call us at (800) 838-1381.
 During the phone conversation, we will ask you whether your needs are urgent and what type of help you are looking for.

-At your follow-up appointment, we will connect you or your family member to the types of services that you and your counselor agree will help most.
+At your follow-up appointment, once your assessment is complete, we will connect you and/or your family member to services and treatment that you and your counselor agree will help you most.